Helpers--Carpenters

 -

-Sounds, Noise Levels Are Distracting or Uncomfortable — 62% responded “Every day.”
+Exposed to Sounds, Noise Levels that are Distracting or Uncomfortable — 62% responded “Every day.”

 -